Clive Walford: 2016 season

 Entering training camp, Walford was expected to be the starting tight end.
-Although he surpassed Mychal Rivera on the depth chart, he was named the backup to Lee Smith.
+Although he surpassed Rivera on the depth chart, he was named the backup to Smith.
 Smith remained the starting tight end due to his superior blocking ability.

-On September 18, 2016, Walford caught a season-high six passes for 58 yards and scored a 31-yard touchdown during a 35-28 loss to the Atlanta Falcons.
-During a Week 4 matchup at the Baltimore Ravens, he made his first start of the season and caught two receptions for 23 yards in a narrow 28-27 victory.
-Unfortunately, Walford left the game after suffering a knee injury and missed the Raiders' Week 5 matchup against the San Diego Chargers.
-During the game, Lee Smith suffered a fracture to his lower leg and was placed on injured reserve for the rest of the season on October 5, 2016, which expanded Walford's role.
-On November 27, 2016, Walford caught three passes for 43 yards and a touchdown as the Raiders defeated the Carolina Panthers 35-32.
-His touchdown reception was on a 12-yard pass from Derek Carr to tie the game in the fourth quarter.
+On September 18, 2016, Walford caught a season-high six passes for 58 yards and scored a 31-yard touchdown during a 35–28 loss to the Falcons.
+During a Week 4 matchup at the Baltimore Ravens, he made his first start of the season and had two receptions for 23 yards in the narrow 28–27 victory.
+However, Walford left the game after suffering a knee injury and missed the Week 5 matchup against the Chargers.
+During the game, Smith suffered a fracture to his lower leg and was placed on injured reserve for the rest of the season on October 5, 2016, which expanded Walford's role.
+On November 27, 2016, Walford caught three passes for 43 yards and a touchdown as the Raiders defeated the Carolina Panthers 35–32.
+His touchdown reception was on a 12-yard pass from Carr to tie the game in the fourth quarter.

-Walford finished the 2016 season with 33 receptions for 359 receiving yards and 3 touchdowns in eight starts and 15 games.
+Walford finished his second professional season with 33 receptions for 359 yards and three touchdowns in 15 games and eight starts.

 2017 season

 During the offseason, the Raiders and offensive coordinator Bill Musgrave mutually parted ways and he was replaced by Todd Downing.
-Walford competed with Jared Cook, Lee Smith, Gabe Holmes, Ryan O'Malley, Cooper Helfet, and Pharaoh Brown throughout training camp for a job as the starting tight end.
-Head coach Jack Del Rio named Walford the Raiders' third tight end behind Cook and Smith to start the regular season.
+Walford competed with Jared Cook, Smith, Holmes, Ryan O'Malley, Cooper Helfet, and Pharaoh Brown throughout training camp for a job as the starting tight end.
+Del Rio named Walford the Raiders' third tight end behind Cook and Smith to start the regular season.